chialab/cells/README.md

 ## Correctly set `--window-width` variable.

 Viewport units (`vw`, `vh`) do not take into account scrollbars width.
-In Cells, we are the `overflow: overlay;` property in order to avoid horizontal scrolling when using `100vw` in mobile viewports, but that property is not a safe cross-browser solution and will be removed in the next major iteration of Cells.
+In Cells, we use the `overflow: overlay;` property in order to avoid horizontal scrolling when using `100vw` in mobile viewports, but that property is not a safe cross-browser solution and will be removed in the next major iteration of Cells.
 From 1.5.0, to solve this problem we have introduced the `--window-width` variable that can be set using the following JavaScript snippet:

 ```js
 function updateViewportSize() {